seliftl/09-adapter-flyweight-android/README.md

 # Assignment 9: Adapter and Flyweight

 This assignment covers the two design patterns _Adapter_ and _Flyweight_.

-At first you have to implement an adapter to display some items in a list with a custom row element.
+At first you have to implement an adapter to display items in a list with a custom row element.
 Afterwards you will refactor the given app to improve the performance by implementing the flyweight pattern.

 ## Setup